Last Updated on May 24, 2021 by HostingandOther

 “Integration has always been SAP’s strength.
 C/4HANA will obviously continue to offer ease of integration to customers with SAP backends like ECC or S/4HANA.
 The integration of the recently acquired CallidusCloud and Coresystems products into C/4HANA will also strengthen the horizontal integration within the sales and service offerings as well as enlarge the functional coverage for these scenarios, thus allowing SAP to better compete with the likes of Salesforce.”

-It is true that SAP ECC was integrated between its modules, but outside of ECC the integration story quickly degrades.
+SAP ECC was integrated between its modules, but outside of ECC, the integration story quickly degrades.
 Even internally developed applications like SAP APO have had a problematic integration history connecting to ECC with the CIF.
-For the acquired products the integration history is far worse.
-Its integration XI/PI/PO integration product is one of the weaker offerings as was covered in How Non-Programming Integration Solutions from SAP Damage Projects.
+For the acquired products, the integration history is far worse.
+Its integration XI/PI/PO integration product is one of the weaker offerings covered in How Non-Programming Integration Solutions from SAP Damage Projects.